 As soon as I publish a post I get scared to death.
 Is it good?
 Will people re-tweet?
 Will one part of the audience of this blog like it at the expense of another part of the audience.
 Will I get Facebook Likes?
 I have to stop clinging to these things but you also need to respect the audience.
 I don’t know.
 It’s a little bit confusing to me.
 I don’t have the confidence of a real writer yet.

-Although these three are favorites I really don’t post anything unless it’s my favorite of that moment.
+Although these four are favorites I really don’t post anything unless it’s my favorite of that moment.